john-james-ai/BreastCancerDetection/_sources/content/09_image_prep.md

 ### Denoiser Methods

+Having defined an image $f(x,y)$ as a function of an original image $s(x,y)$ and a noise component $n(x,y)$ ({eq}`additive_noise_model`, and {eq}`multiplicative_noise_model`), we can define the denoising task as follows:

+> Image denoising aims to provide a function $d(x) \approx s$ that takes a noisy image $f$ as input and returns an approximation of the true clean image $\hat{s}$ as output.

+Our objective is to create an approximation of the original image, $\hat{s}$ in which:

+- flat areas are smooth,
+- edges are protected without blurring
+- textures are preserved, and
+- no new artifacts are generated.

-Image filtering techniques have broad applicability in biomedical image analysis and processing.
-In fact, most biomedical image analysis involves the application of image filtering at stages prerequisite to analysis.
-Fields such as signal processing, statistics, information theory, and computer vision have produced a considerable and growing body of research devoted to the design, development, and testing of filtering methods to improve the signal-to-noise ratio (SNR) in audio, video, and imaging.
-While a systematic review of the denoising landscape is well beyond the scope of this effort, we will introduce the most commonly used filtering techniques used in denoising biomedical images, with a focus on applications in mammography.
+Over the past two decades, a considerable body of research has been devoted to the design, development, and testing of denoising methods for biomedical imaging.
+While a systematic review of the denoising landscape is well beyond the scope of this effort, we will introduce the most commonly used techniques used in denoising biomedical images, with a focus on applications in mammography.

 For this effort, we focus on five classes of filters commonly applied to the task of biomedical image noise reduction: